emehrkay/gremlinpy/README.md

     g.a.b #g.a.b -- a and b are the attribues
 ```

 __Function__: Functions are called when you add parenthesis after an attribute.
-The function object will assume that the last argument passed to the function is the one that will be bound.
+The function object will bind every argument passed into it.

 ```python
     g.V(12) #g.v(GP_UUID_1)